My Beautiful Man: Television drama

 On October 12, 2021, a live-action television drama series adaptation was announced.
 The series was broadcast for 6 episodes from November 19, 2021, (Note: MBS lists the broadcast date as November 18, 2021, at 24:59, which is November 19, 2021, at 12:29 a.m.) to June 15, 2023, on MBS on their programming block Drama Tokku.
 Additional broadcasts include TV Kanagawa, Chiba TV, Tochigi TV, TV Saitama, and Gunma TV.
 It was streamed internationally with English subtitles on GagaOOLala.

 The adaptation starred Riku Hagiwara as Kazunari Hira and Fantastics from Exile Tribe member Yusei Yagi as Sou Kiyoi.
 Nagira praised the cast in a 2021 interview, stating that she was initially concerned as she felt the success of the drama adaptation depended on the actor cast for Kiyoi.
 She also speculated that the "deciding factor" for Riku Hagiwara being cast as Hira may have been his eyes.
 Hagiwara focused on conveying his feelings through his eyes and facial expressions, and Yagi consciously tried to focus on having "beautiful" behavior, finding it difficult to portray the change in Kiyoi after meeting Hira.
-Yagi described Kiyoi as a "princess" and portrayed the character with the "spirit of, 'Hira, you come to me'" rather than changing himself to match Hira's pace.
+Yagi described Kiyoi as a "princess" and portrayed the character with the "spirit of, 'Hira, you come to me rather than changing himself to match Hira's pace.

 The supporting cast includes Akira Takano as Kazuki Koyama, Yuto Tsubone as Shirota, Kento Sakurai as Miki, Momoka as Momo, Aya Marsh as Shima, and Shuri Nakamura as Kurata.
 On December 3, 2021, for the "university arc", Wataru Kuriyama was cast as Yohei Koyama and Toshiyuki Someya was cast as Iruma.
 The series is directed by Mai Sakai, with Fumi Tsubota in charge of the script.
 The opening theme song is "Caramel" by Mosawo and the ending theme song is "Follow" by Rosu.
 The drama adaptation has several parts changed from the original novel.

 My Beautiful Man was renewed for a second season, which was broadcast from February 7, 2023, to February 28, 2023, for a total of 4 episodes.
-It was broadcast on MBS as part of the programming block Dramaism as well as TBS TV.
-Additional broadcasts include TBS TV, HBC, TUT, and RKB.
+It was broadcast on MBS as part of the programming block Dramaism as well as TBS.
+Additional broadcasts include TBS, HBC, TUT, and RKB.
 Mai Sakai and Fumi Tsubota returned to direct and write for the series respectively.
 The original cast reprised their roles, and the new supporting cast included Motoki Ochiai as Katsumi Shitara, Sawa Nimura as Anna, and Soko Wada as Hiromi Noguchi.
 On March 1, 2023, Kentaro Maeda and Dai Ikeda were added to the cast as Kiriya Kiritani and Koda, respectively.
 The opening theme song is "Bitter" by Rosu, and the ending theme song is "Kinmokusei" by Mosawo.
 Rosu stated that they wrote "Bitter" from Hira's perspective, while Mosawo wrote "Kinmokusei" from Kiyoi's perspective.